C6WX/Group-8/Anna Development journal.md

 ## Research
 For this game, I researched door mechanics to control how the player accesses certain areas of the scene and to prevent them from reaching the ending too quickly.
 I used several tutorial videos to support this, though not all were equally helpful.

-The video by Gorka Games, for example, was difficult to follow—particularly when it came to applying the static mesh to the door.
+The video by Gorka Games (Learn How to Open and Close Doors in Unreal Engine 5 - YouTube, s.d.), for example, was difficult to follow—particularly when it came to applying the static mesh to the door.
 I felt the explanations were lacking in detail, which made it hard to understand what was actually happening.
 In my opinion, this tutorial wasn’t very useful.

-In contrast, FCB Dev created a video on keycard door mechanics that was far more descriptive and easier to follow.
+In contrast, FCB Dev created a video on keycard door mechanics (How To Make Keycard Doors | Unreal Engine 5 Tutorial - YouTube, s.d.) that was far more descriptive and easier to follow.
 Even though I didn’t need the keycard functionality, I was able to adapt the basic door-opening mechanic from this tutorial, which became the foundation for the final version of my door system.

-Matt Aspland created a door system that locks behind the player.
+Matt Aspland created a door system that locks behind the player (How To Create A Door Which Locks Behind The Player | Horror Door - Unreal Engine 5 Tutorial - YouTube, s.d.).
 I used his explanation of how to get the door to close automatically and adapted it for my own one-way door mechanic.
 In my version, the door needed to close and lock after the player passed through it, preventing them from going back.
 However, because the door was initially left open, I also had to modify the system to ensure the door could close again and allow for further interaction.

-For the end credits, I referred back to a video I had previously used and expanded upon it to enhance the end credits scene.
+For the end credits, I referred back to a video I had previously used and expanded upon it to enhance the end credits scene (How to Make a Credits Menu in Unreal Engine 5 - YouTube, s.d.).
 I used the basic animation logic provided in the video to add fade-ins and additional movement mechanics, improving the overall player experience.
 The video was especially helpful for anyone looking to create an end credits sequence, as it provided a simple foundation that was easy to build upon and adapt to fit our gameplay.

-I researched into how to manipulate fog in a wild setting I used the video how to localise volumetric fog in Unreal Engine 5 from Ryan Laley this video went into depth about the basic settings of the exponential height fog something which I have not touched previously in any of my other projects it was very helpful for him to go through the settings and how to disperse the fog or condense it as well as change the opacity I wanted my fog to be quite dense and thick so I was able to do that with the help of the video I then moved what I had learned about the exponential height fog into a volumetric material all of this was very well explained by the YouTube creator and I highly recommend his videos
+I researched into how to manipulate fog in a wild setting I used the video how to localise volumetric fog in Unreal Engine 5 from Ryan Laley (How to...
+Localized Volumetric Fog in Unreal Engine 5, 2023) this video went into depth about the basic settings of the exponential height fog something which I have not touched previously in any of my other projects it was very helpful for him to go through the settings and how to disperse the fog or condense it as well as change the opacity I wanted my fog to be quite dense and thick so I was able to do that with the help of the video I then moved what I had learned about the exponential height fog into a volumetric material all of this was very well explained by the YouTube creator and I highly recommend his videos